felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 In short, Vimscript is what will make all your dreams come true (as long as they're Vim-related).
 It is what makes Vim truly infinite: any feature you could dream up can be implemented thanks to Vimscript.
-Some people have have pushed the boundaries by using Vimscript to program entire games!
+Some people have even pushed the boundaries by using Vimscript to program entire games!
 Let's pretend you wish a certain functionality was added to Vim:

 *I wish Vim could write the current date and time in my file when I press F4.*